 The identification of the market here benefits from consideration of developments in the broader Victorian market for waste services.
 Whilst this project involves councils in the Gippsland area, there are important initiatives occurring more broadly in Victoria and indeed Australia.
-In particular, the Victorian Government and other groups of councils have recognised the need to increase the volume of organic waste captured before disposal to landfill.
+In particular, the Victorian Government and other groups of councils have recognised the need to invest in new technologies to process Residual Waste.